Reliable Test Case Generation with AI

 Why learn with me?

-I have been working with Ruby since 2006/2007 and am a certified ISTQB Trainer.
-Since 2013, I have led testing workshops and training sessions, helping developers bring structure to their testing processes without slowing down their work.
+I have worked with Ruby since 2006 and I am a certified ISTQB Trainer.
+Since 2013 I have led testing workshops and training sessions that help developers add structure without slowing their work.

-My approach is practical and balanced: I experiment with LLMs in real projects to understand where they add value, where they fall short, and how to guide them effectively—especially in Ruby and Rails environments where speed and clarity are crucial.
+I test ideas in real projects to see where LLMs add value, where they fall short, and how to steer them in Ruby and Rails environments where speed matters.

 newsletter